-To power the VF6 SOM kit up, simply connect it to a PC / notebook by plugging a mini-USB cable into the P1 mini-USB connector on the TWR-VF6-SOM-BSB board.
-As soon as the connection to the PC has been made, the LED DS2 should lit up, indicating that the board is up and running.
+To power the hardware platform up, simply connect it to a PC / notebook by plugging the mini-USB Y-cable into the P1 mini-USB connector on the TWR-VF6-SOM-BSB board.
+As soon as the connection to the PC has been made, the LED DS2 should light up, indicating that the board is up and running.